IN-CORE/incore-docs/manual/source/getting_started.md

 ### <a name="pyincorelab"></a>Using pyIncore in IN-CORE Lab

-In this section we will create and run our first analysis using Jupyter Notebook and **pyIncore** library, both running on remote server.
+In this section we will create and run our first analysis using Jupyter Notebook and pyIncore library, both running on remote server.
-We will re-create Building Damage analysis and Run it in IN-CORE Lab.
-A user needs only IN-CORE account and Internet browser to finish the analysis
+We will re-create Building Damage analysis and run it in IN-CORE Lab.

+A user needs only IN-CORE account and Internet browser to finish the analysis.
 The result will be a comma-delimited (csv) text file with Building inventory and Damage states for each individual building.

-1. Create an empty Jupyter Notebook by clicking on the `Notebook > Python 3` tile.
-A new `.ipynb` file appears in the in the left panel.
-Rename it (Rigth Mouse click and Rename) to for example **Tutorial_1.ipynb**
+1. Create an empty Jupyter Notebook by clicking the `Notebook > Python 3` tile.
+A new `.ipynb` file appears in the left panel.
+Rename it
+(Rigth Mouse click and Rename) to, for example **Tutorial_1.ipynb**

-2. In the Notebook's upper cell type, or copy and paste:
+2. In the Notebook's upper cell type, or copy and paste following code:
     ```
     from pyincore import IncoreClient
     from pyincore.analyses.buildingdamage import BuildingDamage
     ```
-    We just got access to code from **pyIncore** module by importing the `IncoreClient` and `BuildingDamage` classes and their functions using import.
-You can already run the Notebook by clicking `Run the selected cells` Arrow button.
-A second, empty cell appears if pyIncore imports correctly, otherwise <span style="color:red">ImportError</span> error message is shown.
+    With these two lines, by importing the `IncoreClient` and `BuildingDamage` classes you just get "access" to codebase in **pyIncore** module.

+    You can already run the Notebook by clicking `Run the selected cells` arrow button.
+If pyIncore imports correctly a second, empty cell appears.
+    Otherwise <span style="color:red">ImportError</span> error message is shown.

-3. Insert a new cell by clicking the `+` button and type:
+3. Connect to IN-CORE services by typing in the empty cell (or insert a new one by clicking the `+` button first):
     ```
     client = IncoreClient()
     ```
-    to connect to IN-CORE service.
     Prompts `Enter username` and `Enter password` appear.
 Enter your account credentials for service authentication.

-4. In the next cell we are going to select a hazard, building inventory and fragility curves for the buildings.
+4. In the next cell we are going to select Hazard, Building inventory and Fragility curves for the buildings.
     ```
     # New madrid earthquake using Atkinson Boore 1995
     hazard_type = "earthquake"